Zacharyjs23/whisplist-app/README.md

 updates and sends a notification whenever a wish gets a new like, comment, or a reply to a comment.
 Each user's Expo push token is stored in their profile document so the appropriate user receives the message automatically.

+## Troubleshooting TypeScript errors

+If your editor reports missing modules such as `react-native` or `expo-router`, ensure you:

+1. Run `npm install` to install all dependencies.
+2. Open the project root (`whisplist-app`) in your IDE so it picks up `tsconfig.json`.
+3. The alias `@/` points to the repository root.
+Your editor should respect this alias after reading `tsconfig.json`.